X-Rotary (3): Rotarians’ nationality

 This is the third episode in my series devoted to the Rotary Club of China.
 In this particular episode, I will analyze the nationality of Shanghai Rotarians over the period 1930-1948.

 Was the Rotary Club of Shanghai an American club?
 Was it open to Chinese and other foreign elites?
-Can we observe a trend towards the sinification or the (ethnic) diversification of membership over the period 1930-1948?
+Do we observe a trend toward sinicization or broader diversification of membership?

 In general terms, first, the number of Shanghai Rotarians gradually increased until to the Sino-Japanese war.
 Starting with 78 members in 1930, the Club’s membership reached a peak in 1940 with 97 members, and ultimately fall to 82 members in 1948, just before the Communist takeover.